-Net Assets Available to Participants: The net assets available to participants represent the total value of all participant deposits including late deposits held in an overnight investment account as of June 30, 2011 and 2010.
+Net Assets Available to Participants: The net assets available to participants represent the total value of all participant deposits including late deposits held in an overnight investment account as of June 30, 2012 and 2011.

-The Illinois Funds operates as an open-end mutual fund.
+The Illinois Funds operates in a manner similar to an open-end mutual fund.
 Participants' deposits and withdrawals were accounted for as purchases and sales of The Illinois Funds' capital shares.
 The amount of net proceeds from the sale of shares represents the gross withdrawals, which were redeemed from The Illinois Funds' shares during the year.
 The cost of shares purchased represents the gross deposits, which were invested in The Illinois Funds' shares during the year.
 These amounts did not include deposits or earnings, which were remitted directly to participants versus invested (or reinvested) in The Illinois Funds' shares.